hunteke/temoa/docs/source/Documentation.rst

 :math:`{ELM}_{p \in P, e \in C^e}`

-The :code:`EmissionLimit` parameter is fairly self explanatory, ensuring that Temoa finds a solution that fits within the modeler-specified limit of emission :math:`e` in time period :math:`p`.
+The :code:`EmissionLimit` parameter ensures that Temoa finds a solution that fits within the modeler-specified limit of emission :math:`e` in time period :math:`p`.

 ExistingCapacity